 Companion Planting with Beans

 Corn was planted first and when the stalks were tall enough, the beans were sowed.
 As the beans grew, squash was planted.
 The corn became a natural support for the beans to clamber up, while the beans made the soil rich in nitrogen, and the large squash leaves shaded the soil to cool roots and retain moisture.
-But don’t stop with the corn and squash.
+Don’t stop with just corn and squash though.
 There are many other beneficial plants that can be combined when growing beans.

 Companion plants for beans or other crops should be plants that have a natural symbiotic relationship.
 They may protect other crops from wind or sun, they may deter or confuse pests, or they may attract beneficial insects.